- > Why aren't 32-bit apps supported in Catalina?

 - Also, if you decide not to update to Catalina so you can continue to use the 32-bit apps note that Apple could stop supporting Mojave as early as 2020, and since that's the last OS to support 32-bit, that's basically the end of any form of support for 32-bit apps on a Mac.
 You'll still be able to run Mojave and the app, but there could be security issues in the future that you won't be protected from.

-- You could run an older version of the macOS alongside Catalina.
-We explain how to dual boot your Mac so that you can run both Catalina and Mojave on it here.
+- You could run an older version of macOS alongside Catalina.
+Here's how to dual boot your Mac to run both Catalina and Mojave.

 On the other hand, most 32-bit apps have newer 64-bit versions available.
 It's likely that the developers would encourage you to update to them.

 Which Mac apps won't run in Catalina?

 Here are some of the most notable apps that you will need to update before you upgrade to Catalina.
 We'll go into more detail about each below.

 - Apple Aperture

 - Microsoft Excel 2011